Rotations, Negative Eigenvalues, and Newton Method in Tensor Network Renormalization Group: Results for the non-rotating Gilt-TNR

 Their results contain one curious feature: in addition to quasiprimaries $\sigma$, $\epsilon$, $T$, $\overline{T}$, it contains many derivative operators identified with first and second derivatives of $\sigma$, $\epsilon$ and first derivatives of $T$, $\overline{T}$, whose scaling dimensions are correctly reproduced (up to numerical errors) from frozen RG eigenvalues.
 This is puzzling: we emphasized many times that eigenvalues of derivative operators are not universal and do not have to agree between RG and CFT, and indeed they do not agree for us.
 So why do they agree for them?
 This was not discussed in \cite{Lyu:2021qlw,PhysRevE.109.034111}.

 The answer to this puzzle is instructive.
-It turns out that the frozen RG map of \cite{Lyu:2021qlw,PhysRevE.109.034111} is very special: its Jacobian coincides with the scaling operator.
-This coincidence, which does not hold for our RG maps $R$ and $R^{\circ}$, explains the puzzle, because scaling operator eigenvalues are universal and reproduce all CFT operator eigenvalues, including total derivatives.
+It turns out that the frozen RG map of \cite{Lyu:2021qlw,PhysRevE.109.034111} is very special: its Jacobian coincides with the lattice dilatation operator.
+This coincidence, which does not hold for our RG maps $R$ and $R^{\circ}$, explains the puzzle, because lattice dilatation operator eigenvalues are universal and reproduce all CFT operator eigenvalues, including total derivatives.
 It would require too much preparatory work to explain this point in detail here; it will be done in \cite{paper-DSO}.

+We should add that the frozen RG map is only defined once one has already found an approximate fixed point, which can only be done with a full RG map where disentanglers and isometries depend on the tensor.
+So while the frozen RG map is an easier map and it has a conceptually simpler Jacobian, it would not be useful for our purposes of setting up a Newton method.